Home | The Centre | Events | Publications | Site Map | Contact Us

 Length: It should not be longer than about 1,000 words (2-3 dense pages).
 Shorter briefing notes are encouraged, so two pages is usually adequate provided you have thought about it and perhaps edited down a slightly more detailed analysis. .

-Where: Submit completed case study briefing notes, plus law cover sheet, by the end of Week 10 to the Law Faculty student counter, level 2 of new Law building at F8 Lower campus, near Roundhouse.
+Where: Submit completed case study briefing notes, plus law cover sheet, to the Law Faculty student counter, level 2 of new Law building at F8 Lower campus, near Roundhouse.

 1. Describe the case